bennoloeffler/grooob/README.md

 - resend password

 ## technical decisions

+- web app, SPA
-- clojure
+- clojure / clojurescript
 - server with datahike
-- Client: re-frame
+- client: re-frame
 - model, logic and spec in cljc in order to use at client and server
-- EITHER: drawing in a canvas: reactive client with some rx-tool
-- OR: drawing svg in re-frame
+- project view: drawing svg in re-frame

 ## development mode

 ```
 npm i react
 npm i react-dom